PunxNotDead/schibsted-frontend/README.md

 Navigate to [http://localhost:8080](http://localhost:8080) in browser.

+By default webpack building bundle.json into memory.
+If you wand files, run `npm run build`

 # Description

 This is front end part of test task, backend part is situated here: [schibsted-backend](https://github.com/PunxNotDead/schibsted-backend)